bertelschmitt/multistreamYOLO/README.md

 ## Getting Started

 ### Requisites
-The only hard requirement is a running version of python 3.6 or 3.7.
+This repo s has been tested with python3.7 and python 3.8.
 To install python 3.7 go to
 - [python.org/downloads](https://www.python.org/downloads/release/python-376/)
 and follow the installation instructions.
-Note that this repo has only been tested python 3.7 thus it is recommended to use `python3.7`.
+The modified YOLO object should work with python 3.6, MultiDetect.py uses features available only from python 3.7 on up.

+This repo is focused

+This repo is focused on multiple video streams running on one or more GPUs, and hence, it is CUDA centric.
+As this repo is focused on multi-stream inference, no changes were made to the training part of TrainYourOwnYOLO.
-To speed up training, it is recommended to use a **GPU with CUDA** support.
-For example on [AWS](/2_Training/AWS/) you can use a `p2.xlarge` instance (Tesla K80 GPU with 12GB memory).
-Inference is very fast even on a CPU with approximately ~2 images per second.
-If you want to use your own machine, follow the instructions at [tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu) to install CUDA drivers.
+To install CUDA on your own machine, follow the instructions at [tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu) to install CUDA drivers.
 Make sure to install the [correct version of CUDA and cuDNN](https://www.tensorflow.org/install/source#linux).
+There also is a small [CUDA crash course](/CUDA101.md).
 Note: This repo has not been tested with anything else than pure metal GPUs.

 ## Working environment

 MultiDetect.py offers you audible prompts.
 For that, it uses the pydub library.
-Pydub can't function withoout working audio either.
-If no audio is found, pydub will complain with a
+Pydub can't function without working audio either.
+If no audio is found, pydub will complain with:

 `
 RuntimeWarning: Couldn't find ffplay or avplay - defaulting to ffplay, but may not work